mickyginger/mh-dragdrop-image/README.md

 Modify these styles in your project's stylesheet to change the look and feel of the directive.

+#### Handling the image on the server side

+> **Note**: you will need to write some custom code to handle the image on the server-side

+I aim to add some example code for converting the string back to an image on the server-side, in Node, Ruby and Python.

+Essentially you need to deconstruct the dataURI into mime type, encoding type and raw data, then convert it back into a file and store it somewhere (most likely a tmp folder).
+I would also recommend generating a random unique file name for the file.

 #### TODO

 - [X] Add tests
 - [ ] Update gulp task
+- [ ] Add example code for the server side